Why shrink Extended Partition on Windows Server 2008?

-AOMEI Partition Assistant Lite is free partition manager that designed especially for Windows Server operating systems.
+AOMEI Partition Assistant Server is a great and powerful partition manager that designed especially for Windows Server operating systems.
 It allows you to resize partition, move partition, create/delete/format partition, wipe disk, check partition, and many other basic disk operations in Server 2008 (R2).
 Let’s find out how this software help you make “free space” into “unallocated space”.

-Download, install and launch AOMEI Partition Assistant Lite, you’ll find the “free space” and “unallocated space” are recognized as the same type, unallocated space.
+Install and launch AOMEI Partition Assistant Server, you’ll find the “free space” and “unallocated space” are recognized as the same type, unallocated space.
 That is to say, you can make it available for primary partitions in this software.
 If want to add the shrunk space that you have already made by Disk Management to system drive C, you can try “Move Partition” in this tool to change partition location.

 1. Right-click the D drive and select “Move Partition”.